juangamella/causal-chamber/README.md

 ## Do you need help?

-This repository contains quite a few datasets.
-If you need help choosing the right one for your work, please write us an [email](mailto:juangamella@gmail.com) or directly [book]() one of our weekly help sessions.
+If you need help choosing the right dataset for your work, please write us an [email](mailto:juangamella@gmail.com) or directly [book](https://calendly.com/juangamella/repo) one of our weekly help sessions.

 ## Available datasets